 Being in a Place – A Portrait of Margaret Tait

-Presented with Open City Documentary Festival
+Presented in collaboration with Open City Documentary Festival, London

 Scottish artist, filmmaker and musician Luke Fowler (1978) has developed a practice that is at the same time singular and collaborative, poetic and political, structural and documentary, archival and deeply human.
 With an emphasis on communities of people, outward thinkers and the history of the left, his 16mm films tell the stories of alternative movements in Britain, from psychiatry to photography to music to education.
 Whilst some of his early films dealt with music and musicians as subjects, in later works sound itself becomes a key concern.
 (Maria Palacios Cruz)

 Being In A Place (2022), For Dan (2021), Patrick (2020), Cézanne (2019), Enceindre (2018), Mum’s Cards (2018), Depositions (2014), To the Editor of Amateur Photographer (2014) with Mark Fell, The Poor Stockinger, the Luddite Cropper and the deluded followers of Joanna Southcott (2012), All Divided Selves (2011), A Grammar For Listening Parts 1-3 (2009) with Lee Patterson, Éric La Casa and Toshiya Tsunoda, Tenement Films (2009), An Abbeyview Film (2008), Bogman Palmjaguar (2008), Pilgrimage From Scattered Points (2006), The Way Out (2003) with Kosten Koper, What You See Is Where You’re At (2001)